webanck/docker-wine-steam/README.md

 ![graphics tab configuration](./winecfg-graphics.png)

 After the installation of Steam, you can simply use the provided alias `steam` to launch it.
-Before playing any game, be sure to turn the Steam overlay of (uncheck Steam->Settings->In-Game->Enable the Steam Overlay) because it's not supported by Wine.
+Before playing any game, be sure to turn the Steam overlay off (uncheck Steam->Settings->In-Game->Enable the Steam Overlay) because it's not supported by Wine.

 ##Motivation
 Have you ever tried to install Wine?